Temple Owls Logo

 Temple Owls Logo History

 The name Owls originated with Temple University teams a long time ago.
-The owl became the institution’s mascot back in the 1880s when an evening school was opened in the basement of the Baptist Temple for young men who worked during the day.
+The owl became the institution’s mascot in the 1880s when an evening school was opened in the basement of the Baptist Temple for young men who worked during the day.
 Because they attended night classes, they earned the nickname “night owls.”
-By the way, this bird is a symbol of knowledge, wisdom, and good luck.
-In Greek mythology, she was the second incarnation of the goddess Athena, and in Chinese philosophy, she is considered a magnet for abundance and prosperity.
+By the way, this bird symbolizes knowledge, wisdom, and good luck.
+In Greek mythology, she was the goddess Athena’s second incarnation; in Chinese philosophy, she is considered a magnet for abundance and prosperity.

-The owl is present on many Temple Owls logos, but now teams prefer another sign – the so-called Temple “T.” Its first version was created in 1983 and was used for the next thirteen years.
+The owl is present on many Temple Owls logos, but teams now prefer another sign: the Temple “T.” Its first version was created in 1983 and used for the next 13 years.
 In 2020, the university’s athletic department recalled its old emblem to give the stylized “T” a second life.

 What are Temple Owls?

-Temple Owls are sports teams owned by Temple University and are affiliated with NCAA Division I. Most of them participate in the American Athletic Conference, including men’s and women’s soccer, rugby, basketball, and high school tennis teams.
-Many of the university’s alumni are Olympic champions, a testament to student-athletes success.
+Temple Owls are sports teams owned by Temple University and are affiliated with the NCAA Division I. Most of them participate in the American Athletic Conference, including men’s and women’s soccer, rugby, basketball, and high school tennis teams.
+Many of the university’s alumni are Olympic champions, a testament to the success of student-athletes.

 1964 – 1972